 The FamiPay app was launched in 2019 for customers to save money and make shopping at FamilyMart more convenient.
-The app was downloaded more than 10 million times by November 2021.
+The app was downloaded more than 15 million times by February 2023.
 In addition to discount coupons, bonus payouts, and linkups with the point programs of various other companies, we are also actively developing new services focused on customer convenience that are not necessarily limited to our own services, such as the FamiPay Next Month Payment service for deferred payment when one's FamiPay balance is insufficient and FamiPay Bill Payment, which allows payment of utility and other bills (payment slips) by reading the barcode on the bill/slip with the FamiPay app, as well as a FamiPay Loan option so customers can access money for small financial needs in their daily lives.

-About 15 million people visit a FamilyMart store on an average day.
-We communicate with them at the store level to actively introduce and recommend FamiPay to them as a very convenient tool.
-This will improve customer convenience and satisfaction and reduce store workloads.
+We communicate with the customers who visit FamilyMart at the store level to actively introduce and recommend FamiPay to them as a very convenient tool.
+Increasing the adoption of cashless transactions will improve customer convenience and satisfaction and reduce store workloads.